AB-BLAST 3.0 is a powerful

 for the statistical parameters λ, K and H,

-rather than the often very different values for these parameters that are computed
+rather than the potentially very different values for these parameters that are computed

 at run-time for evaluating ungapped alignment scores.